Table of Contents ×

 Understand your audiences

 Who do you create those marketing videos for?
-Once you know your audiences– their demographics, interests, preferences, pain points, even values, it would be much easier for you to craft relevant content that appeals to them.
+Once you know your audiences– their demographics, interests, preferences, pain points, and even values, it would be much easier for you to craft relevant content that appeals to them.

 Find the best topics with topic research